rootwithkhandal/Blackwall/README.md

 ```

 > **Linux note:** Scapy requires root (or `CAP_NET_RAW`) for live capture.
-> Run with `sudo -E streamlit run packages/dashboard/dashboard/app.py` or grant the capability to the Python binary.

 ### Running as a Service (Linux)

-To run BlackWall in the background and ensure your firewall rules survive a reboot, install the systemd service (assuming you cloned to `/opt/blackwall`):

 ```bash
 sudo cp scripts/blackwall.service /etc/systemd/system/